 Always travel during the day.
 Our rule on drive days is, that we are on the road by 9 (ok, we say 9, but that’s never happened.
 We are slow early morning movers since we quit our O’dark 30 alarm clock jobs.
 But we are always on the road for sure by 10 am).

 Don’t rush!
 If you’re reading this and you are a full-time RV-er, don’t drive 8-10 hours in one day.
 If you need to get from CA to FL, don’t give yourself 2 days to do it.
 We drive about 3-6 hours at the most.
-And we always find a rest area to stretch, pull the slides out and eat lunch or do some internet research.
+And we always find a rest area to stretch, pull the slides out, eat lunch, or do internet research.
 There is so much to see in those few hours.
 Don’t pass the beauty right in front of you.

 Join social media lists This can be so helpful.
 Most people are willing to help and give advice on places to boondock.
 Join a boondocking list or full-time RV travel list.
 You’ll get some great help most of the time!